CarVac/MeleeConchRuleset/ruleset.md

 Input: A device that measures or detects movements/force from a user's body used to influence the Output

+Actuator: A part of an Input that a user interacts with in order to change the value read by that Input

 Output: A value sent from the controller to the game console

 Analog Output: Analog stick X and Y axes, C-stick X and Y axes, L and R analog